xpack-dev-tools/xpack-build-box/debian/10-xbb/README.md

 ## Build Docker images

-There are several scripts:
+There are several scripts.
+The latest is:

 - `build-v6.0.0.sh`

-- `build-v5.1.1.sh`
+To run it, use:

 ```sh
 bash ~/Work/xpack-build-box.git/debian/10-xbb/build-v6.0.0.sh